mcalthrop/junit-sandbox/step-1/introducing-junit.md

 ### Write a test class

-Let's now write a class that jUnit can use to test the `Factorial` class:
+Let's now write a class that jUnit can use to test the `Factorial` class.

+Open the empty `FactorialTest.java` file, enter the following code, and save the file:

 ```java
 import static org.junit.Assert.assertEquals;